OktawiaRogowicz/CSS-mobile-app-mockup/README.md

 <h2 align="center">🖌️ <code>3. chat app css illustration</code> 🖌️</h2>

 <div align="center">
-This is a solution to the <a href="https://www.frontendmentor.io/challenges/chat-app-css-illustration-O5auMkFqY">Chat app CSS illustration challenge on Frontend Mentor</a>!
+This is a solution to the <a href="https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH">Rock, Paper, Scissors challenge on Frontend Mentor</a>!

-The third encounter with Frontend Mentor, this time - checking out my comfortability with CSS.
+The fourth encounter with Frontend Mentor, this time - trying out something fun and making a game, as well as keeping mobile first design in mind.

 <strong>GitHub Pages</strong>: <a href="https://oktawiarogowicz.github.io/CSS-mobile-app-mockup/"><strong>LIVE SITE</strong></a>
 </div>

 <h1><code>Overview</code></h1>

 > Users should be able to:
 >
->- View the optimal layout for the component depending on their device's screen size
+>- View the optimal layout for the game depending on their device's screen size
->- **Bonus**: See the chat interface animate on the initial load
+>- Play Rock, Paper, Scissors against the computer
+>- Maintain the state of the score after refreshing the browser (optional)
+>- **Bonus**: Play Rock, Paper, Scissors, Lizard, Spock against the computer (optional)

 <div align="center">